Teplir/Teplir/README.md

-👋 Hey there, I'm Teplir
+👋 Hey there, I'm Teplir, a Minecraft Developer

-🧠 Minecraft Developer
-I'm a Skript developer!
-I focus on building efficient systems, designing efficient architectures, and pushing the boundaries of what’s possible on the server side.
+I focus on building efficient systems and attempting to push the boundaries of what is possible with Skript

 ⚙️ Main Language
 Skript